EricZhang1412/RWKV4Math-in-ctx-learining/README.md

     booktitle={arXiv preprint}
 }
 ```
+# 🎉[2025-6-6] Update:
+- 🚩Implementation of RWKV-v7 training on simple function classes regression task:

+  Model defined in [`src/models_rwkv_x070.py`](https://github.com/EricZhang1412/RWKV4Math-in-ctx-learining/blob/main/src/models_rwkv_x070.py) and training script in `src/train_rwkv.py`.
+  > ⚠️This project is not based on Pytorch-lightning.
+  >
+  > ⚠️The core kernel cannot be supported by rwkv-fla based on Triton(e.g.`token_shift`, `fused_addcmul_rwkv7`, `fused_k_rwkv7`).
+So far, I have not found out why...

+The instructions of the new hyperparameters are coming soon...

+## 📝TODO
+- [ ] Add training results and comparisons with other models. (wandb)
+- [ ] Implementation of the RWKV-Deoth-recurrent model.
+(So HARRRRRD!!!!!!)
 ## Getting started
 ### Transformers (GPT-2)
 You can start by cloning our repository and following the steps below.